The events are announced at psychology events page.

 You are welcome to attend this event if you are not a psychology student!
 It’s an open event for those who are interested in psychology and curious to see Psychology faculty members, learn about their research, and ask questions.
-The Fall 2019 cross-cutting panel will be held on Oct 16, Wednesday 14:40 am - 15:30 pm at FASS G062.
+The Spring 2020 cognitive psychology cross-cutting panel will be held on March 4, Wednesday 14:40 - 15:30 and the social psychology panel will be held on May 6, Wednesday 14:40 - 15:30 at FASS G062.

 It is an international non-profit project dedicated to diversity in our society, and developing dialogue between people from different social, professional, religious, and ethnic groups.
 Such a dialogue, in an informal and safe environment, helps to get rid of stereotypes causing discrimination and helps to raise understanding and acceptance of diversity in society.